Fine-tuned universe: Theistic

 Creationist Hugh Ross advances a number of fine-tuning hypotheses.
 One is the existence of what Ross calls "vital poisons", which are elemental nutrients that are harmful in large quantities but essential for animal life in smaller quantities.

 Philosopher and theologian Robin Collins argues that theism entails the expectation that God would create a reality structured to allow for scientific discovery to easily happen.
 According to Collins, various physical constants such as the fine-structure constant allowing for efficient energy usage, the baryon-to-photon ratio allowing for the cosmic microwave background to be discovered, and the mass of the Higgs boson allowing it to be detected are examples of the laws of physics being fine-tuned for scientific discovery.

 Evolutionary biologist Richard Dawkins dismisses the theistic argument as "deeply unsatisfying" since it leaves the existence of God unexplained, with a God capable of calculating the fine-tuning at least as improbable as the fine-tuning itself.
 Against this claim, it has been argued that theism is a simple hypothesis, allowing theists to deny that God is at least as improbable as the fine-tuning.

-Douglas Adams satirized the theistic argument in his 2002 book The Salmon of Doubt:Imagine a puddle waking up one morning and thinking, "This is an interesting world I find myself in, an interesting hole I find myself in, fits me rather neatly, doesn't it?
-In fact, it fits me staggeringly well, must have been made to have me in it!"